 - The Colgate-Palmolive-Peet Company renamed as the Colgate-Palmolive Company.

-- Clarins founded by Jacques Courtin.
+- Institut Clarins opened at 35 Rue Tronchet, Paris by Jacques Courtin.

 - Mary Chess takes over distribution of Peggy Sage in the United States.